Surender1987/Webapi_inmemory_cache/README.md

-# Webapi_inmemory_cache
-This repo will demonstrate how we can implement in-memory cache to web api core.
+# In memory cache in .net core

+##Introduction
+Aim of this repo is to introduce .net core in memory cache feature.